 However, musically PRIME EVIL was a success.
 It was something that the fans wanted to hear.
 Venom went back to its metal roots after a somewhat disappointing CALM BEFORE THE STORM.
 But despite that, the album did sell too much.
-If you think it now, was it because of the line-up changes or because the climax which had changed the music industry at the time?
+What you think was the reason the album didn’t succeed?

-Abaddon: The music industry changed, massively.
+Abaddon: The music industry changed massively.
 I mean, that whole thing was going over to CDs.
-People weren’t buying albums, CD’s were gone, and for the same reasons; they weren’t buying Vinyl.
+People weren’t buying albums, CDs were gone, and they weren’t buying Vinyl for the same reasons.
 The whole punk thing had pretty much run its course.
 All that stuff is coming out of America, the grunge thing, the Seattle thing was about pushing the metal back to the underground.
 Metal never vanishes.
-Metal, rock, call it anything you want to call it, it never vanishes.
+Metal, rock, call it anything you want to call it.
+It never vanishes.
 It always kind of just sits underneath and then comes back up again, and that’s what it did during that period.
 It kind of just took a little bit of a break.
 All the bands, the big American bands, were getting thrown off the labels.
 Everybody, Poison, fucking Cinderella.
 They were doing like 4000 sales and getting fucking binned.
 Crazy, you know, the rock world, the metal world just went fucking crazy.
-I think it’s really stupid that some people still keep on blaming the line-up changes without seeing what happened in the industry.
+I think it’s stupid that some people still blame the line-up changes without seeing what happened in the industry.

 Right, and Venom was one of the bands which suffered a lot about it.